-- City of Toronto's Minimum Backup Power Guidelines for MURBs is a guideline highlighting practical solutions to provide essential backup power for MURB residents in the event of area-wide power outages. - The RELi[TM] 2.0 Rating System (RELi 2.0) is a holistic, resilience-based rating system that combines innovative design criteria with the latest in integrative design processes for next-generation neighborhoods, buildings, homes and infrastructure. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Climate Adaptation component area in residential buildings. - A Case Study on Emergency Backup Power with Renewable Energy provides information on code verses resiliency back up power.
+- City of Toronto's Minimum Backup Power Guidelines for MURBs is a guideline highlighting practical solutions to provide essential backup power for MURB residents in the event of area-wide power outages. - The RELiTM 2.0 Rating System (RELi 2.0) is a holistic, resilience-based rating system that combines innovative design criteria with the latest in integrative design processes for next-generation neighborhoods, buildings, homes and infrastructure. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Climate Adaptation component area in residential buildings. - The UBC Neighbourhood Climate Action (NCAP) Plan provides targets and actions for climate adaptation for new residential construction. - A Case Study on Emergency Backup Power with Renewable Energy provides information on code verses resiliency back up power.